 Touch up facial features

 If there’s a person in your photo, you can experiment with our Touch Up tools to bring out the best in their facial features.
 Go to the Touch Up tab (third icon down in the left-hand panel).
 You can also get to Touch Up directly from the Touch Up button atop the homepage.
 Some all-time favorites are Blemish Fix, Eye Brighten, and Air Brush.

 Click the Effects tab (the magic wand icon in the far left column), and you’ll find photo effects that can dramatically change the mood of your photo in one click.
 The effects in the Tried and True group are some of PicMonkeyers’ faves.
 We used Intrepid to create an artsy vibe with some darkened edges.

-Time to have some fun with photo overlays.
-Click the Overlays tab (the butterfly icon in the panel on the left).
+Time to have some fun with photo graphics.
+Click the Graphics tab (the butterfly icon in the panel on the left).
 You’ll find all flavors of graphics, grouped by type.
-Click an overlay and it appears over your image.
+Click an graphic and it appears over your image.
 Drag the corner circles to size it; the top circle rotates it.
-You can also change the colors, adjust the fade, erase parts of your overlay, and experiment with blend modes using the overlay palette (a rectangular box with lots more controls and buttons) that appears when you select an overlay.
+You can also change the colors, adjust the fade, erase parts of your graphic, and experiment with blend modes using the graphic palette (a rectangular box with lots more controls and buttons) that appears when you select an graphic.

 Frame your masterpiece

 Now it’s time to frame this work of art.
 Click the Frames tab (the square icon near the bottom of the far left column).
 Note that some frames may crop your photo into different shapes.